Safeguarding Scotland’s assets

 - Improve the quality of tourism jobs

-We support initiatives to improve the quality of jobs both across the tourism sector and within our own organisation
+Support initiatives to improve the quality of jobs both across the tourism sector and as well as implement them within VisitScotland.

-- Support adaptation to climate change in the tourism sector
+- Support climate change mitigation and adaption in the tourism sector

-We take action to not only reduce our greenhouse gas emissions, but also to adapt to the unavoidable consequences of climate change.
-We also offer support for tourism businesses and destinations to do the same.
+Recognise the importance and urgency of addressing climate change and take action, not only to reduce greenhouse gas emissions (mitigation), but also to adapt to the unavoidable consequences of climate change and support tourism businesses and destinations to do the same.